mtnzorlu/osmanlica-klavye/README.md

-# Arabic and Ottoman Keyboard Application 2.0
+# Arabic and Ottoman Keyboard Application v 2.0

 An online keyboard application for Ottoman Turkish and Arabic.
 Type words using the on-screen keyboard and improve your skills!